Nullteh/ctf-writeups/README.md

 # CTF Writeups
-A Collection of CTF Write-Ups
+A Collection of CTF Write-Ups that I have participated and documented